jekkogray/IntoTheDungeonVR/README.md

 ## About

 Into the dungeon is a dungeon monster slaying game.
 The objective of the game is to explore each room in the dungeon and slay the monsters that are present.
-Each level contain different types of guns.
+Each level contain different types of guns, and varying enemies.

 ## Builds:
 [Android/Quest Build](https://drive.google.com/file/d/1LrKn4UaD033swWq1jGlmm7kVkU7SuHzz/view?usp=sharing)